Bhargavi-hash/Motion-sensor-for-occupancy-detection/ML/README.md

 > - Finally, the training data consists of 8 attributes out of which pir_state, mean, standard deviation, no.of active cells, first_blob, second_blob, third_blob are independent variables while count is the dependent variable.<br>

 ## About Model
-> - Random classifier neural network is used to train and create the model.<br>
+> - Random forest classifier neural network is used to train and create the model.<br>
 > - Train and Test data are split in the ratio 2:1 from the dataset which has 1200+ data points.<br>
-> - The ML algorithm is trained with the Train data and the model obtained is saved in a .pkl file.<br>
+> - The ML algorithm is trained with the Train data and the model obtained is tested with the Test data.<br>
->
->
+> - Accuracy obtained is ~ 85% . <br>
+> - The model is saved in a .pkl file.<br>
+> - whenever we want to use the model for prediction, The corresponding .pkl file is loaded and the returned model is used.<br>
+> - Random forest classifier has shown better accuracy when compared with KNN.
+Therefore, the former one is selected for our project.

 ## other details
-> models are stored in j_model.pkl and p_model.pkl which are obtained by running training.ipynb and train.ipynb respectively.
+> - models are stored in j_model.pkl and p_model.pkl which are obtained by running training.ipynb and train.ipynb respectively.